derekeder/Fusion-Tables-to-HTML-Table/README.md

 ### Updated to Fusion Tables v1 API
 On Jan 14th, 2013 [Google deprecated the SQL API](https://developers.google.com/fusiontables/docs/developers_guide).
 This script has been updated to use the [Fusion Tables v1 API](https://developers.google.com/fusiontables/docs/v1/getting_started).

+An __API key__ is now required and the results are returned as an 2 dimensional array.
+All the mess with handling blank values is no longer an issue.
+See index.php for an example of handling the updated format.

 ### Usage
 1. copy source/connectioninfo.php.example to source/connectioninfo.php
 2. fill in your Google account info and API key in source/connectioninfo.php.
 Go to the [Google API Console](https://code.google.com/apis/console/) to get your API Key.